Programs and Engagement

-The University of Nebraska Eastern Nebraska Research and Extension Center districts encompass 53 counties and include a wide array of research projects and educational programs.
-The University of Nebraska Eastern Nebraska Research and Extension Center (ENREC) was formerly the University of Nebraska's Agricultural Research and Development Center near Mead, Nebraska.
-ENREC restructures the research and education area to include research programs at the Mead site, the Southeast Extension District, the Northeast Extension District, and the Metro Extension District.
+The University of Nebraska Eastern Nebraska Research, Extension and Education Center provides a wide array of research projects and educational programs.
+The University of Nebraska Eastern Nebraska Research, Extension and Education Center was formerly the University of Nebraska's Agricultural Research and Development Center near Mead, Nebraska.

-Extension programs focus on Beef Systems, The Learning Child, Community Environment, Community Vitality Initiative, Cropping and Water Systems, Food, Nutrition & Health, and 4-H Youth Development.
+Extension programs focus on Beef Systems, Early Childhood, Community Environment, Community Vitality Initiative, Cropping and Water Systems, Food, Nutrition & Health, and 4-H Youth Development.
 Learn more about these programs in the menu bar on this site.

 Here we feature a few programs, as well as exciting ventures bringing research and education to Nebraskans and people around the nation and the world.